 Clients often conclude that their gender identity wasn’t really about having the “wrong body” after all.
 A client once told me something like this, “I think being trans was really about not liking myself and wanting to be someone else.
 I am so glad that you didn’t just send me off to get hormones, because I’m really happy now and I would have regretted transition.
 I have a lot of respect for you for taking things slow”.
 I was touched by this client’s willingness to be so introspective and recognize how other struggles had manifested for her, as a gender issue.
 However, is this really so surprising?
 After all, teenagehood has always been characterized by deeply important and sometimes erratic attempts to navigate the conflicts and responsibilities of growing up.

 Introspection, self-compassion, and movement towards wholeness are aspirational goals in any therapeutic relationship, and these are the focus of my practice.
 My work aims to help clients look beneath the literal interpretation of their incongruent feelings, giving them room to explore both their complexity and intuition.
 Each client is different, with a unique story to tell.
 For some, transition may be the best option.
 But for many others, resolving underlying issues can bring about an organic resolution to gender conflicts.

-For more on this topic, here are the top 6 reasons parents should consider my unique approach in working with your gender confused or trans-identifying teen.
+For more on this topic, here 6 reasons parents should consider a different approach in working with gender confused or trans-identifying teens